Monterey County History Day Judges Registration

 Brief Outline of Judging Responsibilities

-- Website, Documentary, and Papers judges must have access to a computer.
+Website, Documentary, and Papers judges must have access to a personal computer prior to the event.
 They will review and do a preliminary judging of student's projects on their own the week PRIOR to the History Day event.
 The day of the event will consist of interviews, and a quick review of student entries.
 Judges of these categories typically arrive at the event from 8:30-9:00am.
-Muffins, bagels, juice, and coffee is served.

-- Exhibit judges are not able to view the exhibits until the day of the event and therefore are required to register EARLIER than other categories.
+Exhibit judges are not able to view the exhibits until the day of the event and therefore are required to register EARLIER than other categories.
 Exhibit judges typically must arrive at 7:30am to begin viewing the student entries.
 Interviews begin at 10:00am.
+Exhibit judges should be comfortable standing for 3 - 4 hours and being in a (sometimes) cold auditorium.

 If you're interested in judging but need more information, please contact Joyce Breckenridge at firstname.lastname@example.org.